aerospike/aerospike-client-python/doc/aerospike_helpers.rst

 :mod:`aerospike\_helpers` --- Aerospike Helper Package for list, map and bit operations
 ***************************************************************************************

-This package contains helpers to be used by the operate and operate_ordered for lists, maps and bitwise operations
+This package contains helpers to be used by the operate and operate_ordered methods for bin operations. (list, map, bitwise, etc)

 .. automodule:: aerospike_helpers
     :members: